Due Process Rights – Section 504 Plans

 - Office for Civil Rights review

 504 Review and Hearing requests must be made to the 504 Coordinator at 410-313-1252.
-The HCPSS 504 Coordinator is the Instructional Facilitator for Psychological Services.
+The HCPSS 504 Coordinator is the Coordinator for Section 504 and Student Services Implementation.

 HCPSS 504 Grievance Procedures